siyuan-bruce/siyuan-bruce.github.io/_posts/2021-10-01-Quantum-Bits.md

 ---

 # Quantum Mechanics Is Different
-The simplest classical system—the basic logical unit for computer science —is the two-state system.
-Sometimes it’s called a bit.
-It can represent anything that has only two states: a coin that can show heads or tails, a switch that is on or off, or a tiny magnet that is constrained to point either north or south.
+The two-state system, also known as a bit, is the most basic classical system used in computer science.
+It serves as the fundamental unit of information, representing anything that has only two possible states, such as a coin that can be heads or tails, a switch that can be on or off, or a tiny magnet that is constrained to point north or south.

-In this section, we’re going to begin with the quantum version of the two-state system, called a qubit, which is far more interesting.
+In the realm of quantum mechanics, the two-state system is referred to as a qubit, which is significantly more complex and interesting.
+Due to the incredibly small size of the objects studied in quantum mechanics, our human senses are not equipped to visualize them.
+Instead, we must rely on mathematical abstractions to understand the behavior of subatomic particles such as electrons.

-Quantum mechanics deals with the behavior of objects so small that we humans are ill equipped to visualize them at all.
-Our sensory organs are simply not built to perceive the motion of an electron.
-The best we can do is to try to understand electrons and their motion as mathematical abstractions.
+The qubit allows for a much greater range of possibilities than its classical counterpart, the bit.
+While a bit can only exist in one of two states, a qubit can exist in a superposition of both states at once.
+This phenomenon, known as quantum superposition, allows for vastly greater computational power and opens up new possibilities in the fields of computer science and information technology.

 ## 1. How quantum mechanics is different:
 1. Different Abstractions.
 Quantum abstractions are fundamentally different from classical ones.